 Churchill’s version of solitaire would have been lost to the ages had the wily Englishman not encountered a young and charismatic Belgian diplomat named André de Staercke, whose own nation had fallen to the Nazi war machine.

 While in exile in London in 1943, de Staercke became fast friends with Britain’s war leader.
-Churchill taught de Staercke his diabolical version of solitaire, using two mini decks of card across a wide table.
+Churchill taught de Staercke his diabolical version of solitaire, using two mini decks of cards across a wide table.

 Three decades later, de Staercke had become Belgium’s most senior diplomat.
 In 1973, he befriended an American ambassador representing the United States at NATO, headquartered in Brussels.
 His name was Donald Rumsfeld.